microsoft/unilm/s2s-ft/README.md

 # s2s-ft: Sequence-to-Sequence Fine-Tuning
-**A pytorch package for finetuning pre-trained Transformers for language (sequence-to-sequence) generation**
+**A PyTorch package used to fine-tune pre-trained Transformers for sequence-to-sequence language generation**

 ## Environment